 Just one example of how widely Shipley cast his net for the Red Sox was Nicaraguan pitcher Devern Hansack.
 The Astros had cut Hansack in March 2004, but “Shipley – tipped off by the third-base coach for the Nicaraguan national team, who scouts for the Red Sox – saw Hansack pitch in an international tournament in the Netherlands in 2005.”
 Playing it cagey, Shipley didn’t contact Hansack in Holland, but waited until the pitcher was home fishing for lobsters in the Caribbean town of Pearl Lagoon.
 He then dispatched Latin American cross-checker Jon Dipuglia.

 Among other things, Shipley was instrumental in the December 2006 signing of Daisuke Matsuzaka, whom he had first seen while scouting Japan in 2003.
 As the Boston Herald wrote, “Craig Shipley’s neck is hanging out there for roughly $103.1 million. … He convinced Epstein he would be bringing a stud into the rotation.”
-So far, after five years of his six-year contract, Dice-K has delivered one outstanding season (2008), as injuries have diminished his effectiveness.
+Dice-K delivered one outstanding season (2008) under his six-year contract, as injuries diminished his effectiveness.

 Along with his fellow Australian, Jon Deeble, Shipley also signed Hideki Okajima out of Japan.
+He also handpicked Mike Lord as an international scout for the Red Sox; Lord found Xander Bogaerts in Aruba and got Shipley down to sign the talented young shortstop.
 In November 2009, the website Soxprospects.com posted an illuminating Q&A session with Shipley, in which he discussed his broad international responsibilities, the organization’s tactics, how to assess a player’s makeup, and player development trends in various parts of the world.

-In November 2011, about a month after Theo Epstein went to the Chicago Cubs, Boston and Shipley parted ways.
+By the time the Bogaerts find helped Boston, Shipley and the organization had parted ways.
+It happened In November 2011, about a month after Theo Epstein went to the Chicago Cubs.
 The new Red Sox GM, Ben Cherington, said, “I wanted to try to develop a little bit more of a Boston-based infrastructure for international,” whereas Shipley had worked out of the Pacific Rim.
 Cherington also said, “[Shipley is] someone that I have great respect for.
 He’s a really good evaluator, passionate baseball guy.
 Through the course of conversations with him, it just became clear to me that it might be time for a fresh start.”

 On the website of the Australian Baseball Federation, Shipley’s page says that the best advice he was ever given was “Focus on the things you can control.”
 In turn, the best advice he has given to players is “Dedication will result in success, although it may not be on the baseball field.”